Censorship

 Most frightening of all, a broad campaign in the media has convinced many Americans not only to accept but to demand censorship over journalism.
 It is a stroke of genius on the part of those seeking to influence public opinion: undermine public confidence in the news, then insist upon "curating" information and divining the "truth."
 The thinking is done for you.
 They'll decide which pesky facts shouldn't cross your desk by declaring them false, irrelevant, debunked, unsafe, or out-of-bounds."

-Image of Return to Books Image of Return to TheyLied.ca
+Image of Documentaries about Censorship Image of Return to TheyLied.ca

 How can you spread the message that They Lied?